🇫🇯 Fiji visa for Japanese citizens

 Japan passport holders get 90 days visa-free entry into Fiji.
 This is applied automatically on arrival at immigration.
 No prior application is needed.
 You will likely see a stamp in your passport indicating your permitted length of stay.

 The main sticking point for Japan passport holders isn't the visa itself, but fulfilling onward or return ticket requirements.
 Immigration officers can ask for proof you intend to leave Fiji within your visa-free period.
 Have your next flight booking readily accessible.
-Some travellers report needing to show $1,000 USD in cash or bank balance, though this is less common for Japanese citizens.
+Some travellers report needing to show $1,000 USD in cash or bank balance†, though this is less common for Japanese citizens.

 Fiji visa, the full picture

-How long can you really stay?
+How long can you actually stay?
+And other sticky bits.

 How other passports enter Fiji